murkl/arch-os-manager/docs/README.md

 ## Settings

-Edit settings with the built-in editor in Arch OS Manager or edit the config file manually: `~/.arch-os/settings.conf`
+Edit the settings with the built-in editor in Arch OS Manager or edit the config file manually.

 ```
 AUTOSTART_NOTIFY=true             # Enable update notify on system boot (disable: false)